Current Accounts Icon

 Free current accounts

 Some current accounts won't charge you a monthly fee although they are likely to still charge fees and/or interest for overdrafts.
-These may also offer interest on credit balances and may also have funding requirements.
+A free bank account may also offer interest on credit balances and may also have funding requirements.

 Packaged bank accounts